The Cho La Pass is one of the most iconic passes to trek while visiting Sagarmatha National Park in the Himalayas of Nepal.

 Once on top of the pass, it is then down and around towards the Gokyo Lakes.

-Before getting into the details of the trek itself, I did want to touch upon the idea that crampons are a necessity on this portion of trail.
+Before getting into the details of the trek itself, I did want to touch upon the idea that crampons/microspikes are a necessity on this portion of trail.

-Once you reach the top of the pass, you can take off your crampons and head down towards Gokyo on normal terrain.
+Once you reach the top of the pass, you can take off your microspikes and head down towards Gokyo on normal terrain.

-While the idea of crampons may be overwhelming for some, it is really not as intense as it sounds.
-Most, if not all of the crampons used on the Cho La Pass are just stretchy rubber with metal spikes that goes on top of your hiking shoes.
+While the idea of microspikes may be overwhelming for some, it is really not as intense as it sounds.
+Most, if not all of the microspikes used on the Cho La Pass are just stretchy rubber with metal spikes that goes on top of your hiking shoes.

-Below is a photo of the crampons on top of my hiking shoes to give you an idea of how simple it is to get them on.
+Below is a photo of the microspikes on top of my hiking shoes to give you an idea of how simple it is to get them on.

 6) Cho La Pass Trek